 - Outlook for the near future:

-- In the foreseeable future, a Reseller Portal will be available online for you as a (potential) reseller of our White Labeled Benno Cloud (WLBC), which will enable you to:
+- In the near future, for you as a (potential) reseller of our White Labeled Benno Cloud (WLBC) a Reseller Portal will be available online, which will enable you to:

 - – Registration as a new WLBC Reseller (Self-service)